 These days there are many creative ways that a cremation memorial can be designed, and many artifacts that can be constructed using cremated remains.

 #1.
-Consider a direct cremation – the most economical cremation option
+Consider a direct cremation in Indianapolis – the most economical cremation option

 #2.
 Compare cremation costs in Indianapolis